 Women often struggle with fatigue and 'brain fog' during menopause and, if this is you, it is important that you eat to feed and nourish your brain and hormones instead of simply eating to fuel your body.
-If you're wondering what types of foods to eat then click here to download my 'cheat-sheet' of good foods.
+If you're wondering what types of foods to eat then make sure you subscribe below to my newsletter and you'll get a list of "good" foods as part of the free 3-step guide, Where to Start.
 You should also try to avoid alcohol, caffeine and spicy foods during menopause as they are known to trigger hot flushes and aggravate urinary incontinence.

 Menopause & depression

 If you develop depression during menopause it is vital that you get some professional help instead of trying to help yourself.
 In addition to professional help, aromatherapy oils such as rose, bergamot, clary sage, neroli or ylang ylang are very “feminine” and “nurturing” oils that can help calm and relax you.

 I hope these tips will help make menopause a little bit easier for you.
 If you need more help, please get in touch for a homoeopathic consultation.
 And remember....

 "If nothing ever changed, there would be no butterflies." - Anon